Last edited: March 2019

 Step 1 – Selecting the solar (water pumping) company

-As you can see on this page, there are many companies in Ghana which are selling solar power systems.
+As you can see on this page, there are many companies in Ghana that sell solar power systems.
 Quite a few of them, mainly the companies involved in customizable solar solutions, are also installing solar water pumps.
-Please note, though, that installing solar water pumps requires the company to also master a completely different skillset (water and electricity do normally not go well together!).
+Please note, though, that installing solar water pumps requires the company to also master a completely different skillset.
+Water and electricity do normally not go well together!.
 As such, it is particularly important to review their experience installing similar systems in the past.
 Aside from solar companies installing solar water pumps, there are also drilling companies which supply solar water pumps.

 In case you want SmartSolar Ghana to bring you into contact with a suitable supplier, please use this contact form.

 In order for the solar (water pumping) company to be able to ask you the right questions later, it is important for them to know about your expectations.
 It would be good to talk about:

 - Performance of the system – When do you need water?
 Do you need power 24/7?
 And how critical is it that you can always rely on the system (even in times of cloud cover)?

 - Timeline – When do you expect the system to be installed?
 Especially for larger systems it is often required to import components from outside the country.

 - Budget – If you have a set budget, it could be good to share this to ensure the company is proposing a system which is aligned with what you can pay.
 In case you share your budget, do ensure that you ask for multiple quotes from different companies.